Luke Cowan-Dickie: England

 In 2010 Cowan-Dickie represented England under-18.
 He was a member of the England under-20 team that won three successive titles in the 2011, 2012 and 2013 U20 Six Nations.
-He was part of the squad that finished seventh at the 2012 IRB Junior World Championship and the following year scored a try against France at the 2013 IRB Junior World Championship and subsequently started in the final of that tournament as England defeated Wales to become Junior World Champions for the first time.
-In January 2015 Cowan-Dickie represented England A against the Ireland Wolfhounds.
+He was part of the squad that finished seventh at the 2012 IRB Junior World Championship.

+Cowan-Dickie scored a try against France at the 2013 IRB Junior World Championship and subsequently started in the final of that tournament as England defeated Wales to become Junior World Champions for the first time.
+In January 2015 Cowan-Dickie represented England A against Ireland Wolfhounds.

 Cowan-Dickie was named in the 50-man training squad for the 2015 Rugby World Cup.
 On 15 August 2015, Cowan-Dickie made his senior international debut against France as a second-half substitute for Rob Webber in a warm-up match for the 2015 World Cup at Twickenham.
 He was ultimately not selected for the tournament.

-In 2016 Cowan-Dickie was part of the team that achieved the Grand Slam during the 2016 Six Nation and later that year was a member of their tour party for the successful summer tour to Australia.
+In 2016 Cowan-Dickie was part of the team that achieved the Grand Slam during the 2016 Six Nation, and later that year was a member of their tour party for the successful summer tour to Australia.
 Later that year, he was ruled out of the November internationals with an ankle injury.
 A knee injury sustained in early 2017 meant Cowan-Dickie missed out on touring Argentina in the Summer, but he returned to International Rugby in 2018 as he was called up by Eddie Jones to join the Six Nations training squad.
 He was later selected for the three-Test tour of South Africa where he made two appearances as a replacement as England lost the series 2-1.

 Cowan-Dickie scored his first international tries against Wales and Ireland in warm-up games for the 2019 Rugby World Cup.
 He was selected for the tournament and scored in all three pool stage games against Tonga, USA and Argentina.
-In the World Cup final he was a second-half substitute for Jamie George as England were defeated by South Africa to finish runners up.
+In the World Cup final he was a second-half substitute for Jamie George as England were defeated by South Africa to finish runners-up.

 After the World Cup Cowan-Dickie scored a try against Ireland in the 2020 Six Nations Championship which England went on to win.
-Later that year he scored a try as England beat France in the final of the Autumn Nations Cup.
+Later that year, he scored a try as England beat France in the final of the Autumn Nations Cup.
+Cowan-Dickie was selected for their 2022 tour of Australia and played in all three games as England won the series.

+After a two year absence from the national team due to injury, including missing the 2023 Rugby World Cup, Cowan-Dickie returned to the England squad for the Autumn International series in October 2024.
+He scored two tries in their last game of the calendar year in a victory against Japan.